Published: October 31, 2017 | Comments

 Strategy #3: Hiring and Part Time Staff

 Part-time shifts may not apply to every company, but it’s worth reviewing and considering.
 It will allow you to cover the “higher volume” needs by hiring part-time employees to work part-time shifts.
 Part-time shifts are usually easier to implement and hire because typically people who work part-time don’t expect to have a set schedule and are used to working different shifts on different days.

 Use the hiring process to your advantage.
 Work with your HR or Recruiting office to update job descriptions or procedures to include additional criteria regarding shift requirements.
 Set proper expectations about how shifts are assigned in your organization (fixed shifts vs. flexible shifts) and if possible, inform your qualified candidate's possible shifts or hours they may need to be available to work.

 Strategy #4: Be Flexible

 Consider different shift options: part-time shifts, split-shifts, extended shifts and more.
-Remember, the goal is to ensure your workforce is properly balanced to incoming contact volumes, not to create mayhem among your employees.
+Remember, the goal is to ensure your workforce is appropriately balanced to incoming contact volumes, not to create mayhem among your employees.
 Adding flexible shifts to your scheduling strategies may also increase employee retention and hiring applicants as these types of shifts appeal to demographics that need more flexibility—like students (class schedules) and parents (accommodating child needs).
-As you examine these possibilities, you may also find that some of your employees would prefer to work fewer days during the week with longer shifts, or more days with fewer hours.
+As you examine these possibilities, you may also find that some of your employees would prefer to work fewer days during the week with more extended shifts, or more days with fewer hours.
 This is a win-win situation that meets both business need and scheduling accommodations, reduces scheduling conflicts, increases employee satisfaction and engagement and reduces attrition and hiring costs.